neulab/ExplainaBoard/docs/add_new_formats.md

 ## Case 2: Unsupported Formats
-If your dataset is in a new format that current SDK doesn't support, you can
+If your dataset is in a new format which the current SDK doesn't support, you can
-* (1) reformat your data into the format that current library support
+* (1) reformat your data into a format that the current library supports
-* (2) you can also re-write the `loader.load()` function to make it support your format.
+* (2) or re-write the `loader.load()` function to make it support your format.
-  Taking summarization task for example, supposing existing SDK only supports `tsv` format, we can make `json` format supported by add following code inside `loaders.summarization.TextSummarizationLoader.loader()`
+  Taking the summarization task for example, suppose that the existing SDK only supports `tsv` format, we can make `json` format supported by adding the following code inside `loaders.summarization.TextSummarizationLoader.loader()`
   ```python
       def load(self) -> Iterable[Dict]: